fluffy-critter/bandcrash/README.md

 Sometimes local apps are just Better™.

 That said, Bandcrash is also embeddable as a library, so someone could conceivably build a web-based system that uses it for encoding and tagging files.
-If they do so, I hope they avoid it becoming yet another walled garden.

 ## Credits